Endless alpine adventure in and around the Northern Japan Alps

 Access to Kurobe Gorge is via Unazuki Onsen Station, not to be confused with the similarly named Kurobe Unazuki Onsen Station on the Hokuriku Shinkansen Line.
-If arriving from outside the prefecture via bullet train, take the Toyama Chiho Railway from the Shinkansen Station to Unazuki Onsen Station.
-The Kurobe Gorge Railway operates trolleys through the gorge from Unazuki to Keyakidaira, the terminus.
+If arriving from outside the prefecture via bullet train, take the Toyama Chiho Railway from the shinkansen station to Unazuki Onsen Station.
+Kurobe Gorge Railway operates trolleys through the gorge from Unazuki to Keyakidaira, the terminus.

 The many faces of Kurobe